thelfer/tfel/docs/web/faq.md

 types to do that.

 You can also directly use to types provided by the `TFEL` library.
-The most interesting ones for the end user are :
+The most interesting ones for the end user are:

 - `tvector<N,Type>` (fixed sized vector)
 - `stensor<N,Type>` (symmetric tensor)